ppetrovtv/pine_script_docs/source/Strategies.rst

 When trading on resolutions higher than 1 day the cross-rate on the close of the trading day previous to the close of the bar where the strategy is calculated will be used.
-Let’s say we trade on a weekly chart, then the cross rate on Thursday’s session close will always be used to calculate the profits.
+Let's say we trade on a weekly chart, then the cross rate on Thursday's session close will always be used to calculate the profits.

-In real-time the yesterday’s session close rate is used.
+In real-time the yesterday's session close rate is used.